GYSC/gysc.github.com/tryouts.md

 permalink: /tryouts/
 ---
 ###2013 Tryout Information
 The Gettysburg Youth Soccer Club (GYSC) is always looking for kids to join teams.
 Below is an age chart for the Fall 2013/Spring 2014 season.
-For additional information about tryouts and other playing opportunities, please <a href="mailto:gettysburgyouthsoccer@gmail.com">gettysburgyouthsoccer@gmail.com</a>.
+For additional information about tryouts and other playing opportunities, please contact: <a href="mailto:gettysburgyouthsoccer@gmail.com">gettysburgyouthsoccer@gmail.com</a>.

 *2013/2014 Age Chart*